Yuen-Ling-Wong/Yuen-Ling-Wong/README.md

-## Hi there 👋
+## Hello, my friends 👋

-# 👋🏻Hi my friends, I’m Flora @Yuen-Ling-Wong!
+👋🏻 I’m Flora @Yuen-Ling-Wong!

-# 🌿I’m a M.S.W with public policy background from Hong Kong 🇭🇰!
-I’ve moved to Montreal currently, and started learning data science!
+🌿I’m a passionate learner with M.S.W and public policy background from Hong Kong 🇭🇰!

-# 🥳I can’t wait to dive into this whole new world with all of you! 🥰
+🌎 I’ve recently settled in Canada 🇨🇦 and started learning data science!

+🌈 I can’t wait to use data science knowledge to make positive changes in our society! 🥰

 <!--
 **Yuen-Ling-Wong/Yuen-Ling-Wong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.